As a kid, I always found myself watching a show called "BBC Rogue Traders”.

 - You could risk a ban on your account as it's actually against Upworks terms to work for free

-- If a client is really that interested in you, it's perfectly reasonable for them to pay you for your time - no matter how short
+- If a client is really that interested in you, it's perfectly reasonable for them to pay you for your time

 If a client is asking for a custom sample at no charge, you could always meet in the middle and offer discounted rate.
 Otherwise, move on.